webpack/webpack.js.org/src/content/guides/author-libraries.md

 };
 ```

-Please note: for bundles that use several files from a package like this
+Please note: for bundles that use several files from a package like this:

 ```javascript
 import A from 'library/A';